DBJDBJ/dbj.cond/readme.md

 argument to the first element of the pairs that follow.
 The last argument is the fallback value, used if there is no match.
 Processing stops on the first match found.

- ## Beyond basic usage: swappable comparators
+ ## Beyond the basics: swappable comparators

  User defined comparators are probably the most powerfull feature of dbj.cond().
-JS switch() stement uses "===" as the only possible comparator.
+The switch() stement uses "===" as the only possible comparator.
 Using dbj.cond() it is easy to change the comparator used.

 **Note on versions 3.0.0 and above**

 As from version 3.0.0 we do not package complex comparators with dbj.cond.
 Complex comparators are powerfull but seldom used.
 Thus for a very fast and comofrtable usage yuo do not need them and you do not need complaex code behind that is largely unused.
 Our complex comparators are still here and working and we do use them indeed.
-They are just in the separate file (module): dbj.cond.comparators.js.
+They are just in the separate file: dbj.cond.comparators.js.
-This is not part of the NPM package any more, so that the package is small and fast.
+This is not part of the dbj.cond.js module any more, so that it is small and fast.
 To obtain the ```dbj.cond.comparators.js``` file, please obtain it from node_modules like this:

 ```javascript